Character Development: The Nobel Lie

 What is Character?

 Character is the constellation or configurations of behavioral traits we cultivate to use as an armor of protection.
 More pointedly, character is the neurotic defense against despair: to shed that defense, you admit the full blood of despair, the full realization of the true human condition, what people are really afraid of, what they struggle against, and are driven toward and away from.
-We adapt to this despair (and reality) of life by cultivating character traits such as, benevolence, decisiveness, compassion, dependability, punctuality, sincerity, etc. Every one of these traits is a defense mechanism to stave off an underlying angst.
+We adapt to this despair (and reality) of life by cultivating character traits such as, benevolence, decisiveness, compassion, dependability, punctuality, sincerity, etc. Every one of these traits is a defense mechanism to stave off an underlying fear.

 Character and identity are myths we create.
 When it comes to our character and identity, we are not intrinsically any of these qualities.
 One might say, “I am a full-time mother who is honest, sincere, and caring.”
-These character traits and qualities may anchor her identity and sense of meaning; but these are simply concoctions of her own doing.
+These character traits and qualities may anchor her identity and sense of meaning; but these descriptions are simply concoctions of her own doing.
 Like the faux sets at Universal Studios that seem so real, we construct own façade and display it to the world with the goal of enhancing meaning, purpose, and social utility within our lives.

 A simple question can open the world to this dark world.
 Why is being a leader so important to me?
 The answer to that question reveals the dark insecurities and control issues that lurk deep within my history.
 People who pursue leadership while cultivating and hone leadership traits, do so, as a response to an insidious fear deep within them.
 The person who pursues leadership nourishes confidence, keeps their chin up, and exudes trustworthiness as a protective (defensive) mechanism to a deeper fear.
 There is no pure and unadulterated motive to pursue the character trait of leadership.